cmppoon/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 | | Pump v1.9.0 | Pump all versions |
 | | TIB (if using standalone) v1.5 | TIB all versions |

 The compatibility matrix table shown above will be part of upcoming [Gateway release notes]({{< ref "product-stack/tyk-gateway/release-notes/overview" >}}) for versions 5.3 and beyond.
-Additionally, these release notes will list tested third-party dependencies like *PostgreSQL, MongoDB, Redis*, and more.
+Additionally, these release notes will list tested third-party dependencies like *PostgreSQL, MongoDB, Redis* and more.

 ---